List of sports events affected by the new virus from China - WHIZ News

 ROWING

-Asia and Oceania Olympic qualifying regatta in Chungju, South Korea from April 27-30 cancelled.
+Asia and Oceania Olympic qualifying regatta in Chungju, South Korea from April 27-30 canceled.

 RUGBY